near/node-docs/docs/maintenance/recompress-storage.md

 up a redundant node if one is not already available.

 Procedure for stopping a node depends on configuration of your system.
-For example, if nerad is run as a systemd service, the command to stop it might look like:
+For example, if neard is run as a systemd service, the command to stop it might look like:

 ```console